 \section{Severi varieties}

 In this section, we recall the notion of Severi varieties on algebraic surfaces, and prove their basic properties.
-In particular, we show that in the case of toric surfaces, Severi varieties are constructible sets, and their closures are either empty or equidimensional of expected dimension.
+In particular, we show that in the case of toric surfaces, Severi varieties are locally closed, and their closures are either empty or equidimensional of expected dimension.
 Let $S$ be a projective surface over an algebraically closed ground field $K$, and $\mathcal L$ a line bundle on $S$.
-We write $[C] \in |\mathcal{L}|$ for the $K$-point in the complete linear system $|\mathcal{L}|$ parametrizing a curve $C$.
+We write $[C] \in |\mathcal{L}|$ for the $K$-point in the complete linear system $|\mathcal{L}|$ parameterizing a curve $C$.

 \begin{defn} The \emph{Severi varieties} $V_{g,\CL}$ and $V_{g,\CL}^{\irr}$ are defined to be the following loci in $|\mathcal L|$:

 where $\pg(C)$ denotes the geometric genus of $C$, and

 \end{defn}